yosevu/learn-kikamba/appendix/phrases.md

 ## Greetings
 - **Kuilyi ata?** How is it?
 How are things?
+- **Uvoo wa kyumwa?** church, 7 days of the week
+- **Uvoo wa matuku** Habari za siku?
+- **Utuwie ata?** - How have you been?

 ## Communication
 - **Nuu mbĩ(u)WA yu?** Can you hear me now?
+- Twiambie va - where do we start?
+- Are you ready
+- Tell me when you are ready
+- Ninavuna - I am full
+- MukaAwa

 ## Directions
 - **ĩkala kĩvĩlani** Sit on the chair.

-# Nenge - Give
+## Interjections
+- Tyoiwe? - and you?
+- Ohh ninisi - ohh I know
+- Ndisye - I don't know
+- Naku Otawo (otauwo) - na wewe pia
+- Eka noone - let me see

+## Questions
+- Ni uamukie? - Are you awake
 - Ngunenge ndatika ikumi kana ni ikumi na itaano? - Should I give 10 or 15 minutes?
 - weekata? - What have you (just) done?
 - ũmũnthĩ wĩĩka ata? - What did you do today?
 - wĩkie ata ũmũnthi? - What did you do today?